 Draft systems are commonplace among US sports but are rarely ever deployed across European sports leagues.
 This won't stop UK fans lapping up the NFL Draft with a host of hot prospects ready to give their new teams a shot in the arm ahead of the new season.

-Sky Sports is gearing up to show the whole three days of the NFL Draft live across its channels, and we’re here to help you make sense of it all.
+Sky Sports is gearing up to show all three days of the NFL Draft live across its channels, and we're here to help you make sense of it all.

 There's a lot to wrap your head around, but we're going to walk you through the basics of the NFL Draft, as well as the Draft order and some of the big names to look out for during the first round.